 The ability to use transparent glass in jewelry opens up a fantastic 3-dimensional world where you have the freedom to choose your favorite way to wear this jewelry!

 This was all made possible by learning how to do wire wrapping.

 I use wire of a sturdy gauge, but not bulky in appearance so you notice more glass than metal.

 This creates a clean, elegant frame for the piece.

 Versatile, reversible jewelry.
-I thoroughly enjoy that each piece can now become as unique as the wearer simply by changing the color behind it, simply by choosing which side is the front.
+Seeing through the glass to the fabric or skin further alters the color of the jewelry.
+Now one piece seems to coordinate with everything, becoming as unique as the wearer simply by changing the color behind it, and by choosing which side is the front.

 The matte appearance is from the glass resting on the kiln shelf.